sighingnow/jekyll-gitbook/collections/_pages/CV.md

 Mar 2018 – Jun 2019 (1 yr 4 mos)
 - Designed electronic systems for a Remotely Operated Vehicle (ROV) for underwater exploration, supervised by Professors Alessandro Jacoud Peixoto and Liu Hsu.
 - Prototyped PCBs for subsea use with Altium Designer, optimizing underwater thruster controls, cameras, and sensors for precision and reliability.
-- Developed C++ routines for ROV communication and control, enabling SPI data interfacing between AVR microcontrollers to allow vehicle module coordination.
+- Developed C++ routines for ROV communication and control, enabling SPI data interfacing between AVR microcontrollers to allow vehicle coordination.

 # Teaching Experience